Chris Perren : Associate Artist

 Random Audio Sample: Practical mechanics : an ode to technological optimism, for chamber ensemble by Chris Perren, from the CD Selected Works by AMC Represented Artists, vol. 39.

 - Browse articles by and about Chris Perren

 - Browse events featuring music by Chris Perren

-Chris is known for his experimental audiovisual works, which have been presented at International Computer Music Conference, Montana State University, 2high Festival, and Sonic State Festival, and have earned him commissions from TEDxBrisbane and Ensemble Offspring, an Australia Council New Work grant, and two MTAQ composer awards.
+Chris is known for his experimental audiovisual pieces which explore phasing and polyrhythm using layers of synchronised sound and vision.
+These works conceive visual elements as part of the instrumentation, with sound and vision composed together as an integrated work.
+Chris' audiovisual work has been presented at International Computer Music Conference, MATA Festival (New York), Yper Museum (Belgium), and have earned him commissions from TEDxBrisbane, Dots+Loops, and Ensemble Offspring, an Australia Council New Work grant, and two MTAQ composer awards.

 |a luminous moment, unfolded : for string quartet (2017)||Commissioned by Argo.|

 |Dive process : electroacoustic (2015)||Commissioned by Ensemble Offspring.|

 |A Stolen Satellite (violin with live electronics) (2015)||Call for Scores Successful Selection: Campbelltown Arts Centre Veronique Serret Residency.|

 ||Practical mechanics : an ode to technological optimism, for chamber ensemble (2012)||Written as part of composition PhD program at UQ, under the supervision of Robert Davidson.|